MARY OF TECK

 As the First World War raged over Europe, Mary spent a lot of time visiting wounded soldiers in hospital which is said to have caused her great emotional stress.
 With anti-German feelings running high, George V dropped the family’s German titles, renaming the royal household to Windsor, and ordering other British royals to do the same.

-David formally abdicated on 10 December 1937 and his brother gave him the title of Duke of Windsor two days later, effectively preventing David from seeking election in the House of Commons or speaking in the House of Lords.
-David was allowed to keep his HRH ranking but his wife and any children would not be so entitled.
-David and Wallis were married in a private ceremony on 3 June 1937, at Château de Candé, near Tours, France, but George VI forbade any members of the royal family from attending, something David would never forgive.
-Relations between David and George VI would never fully heal and David was warned never to return to Britain without the king’s permission.
+Edward VIII formally abdicated on 10 December 1937 and his brother gave him the title of Duke of Windsor two days later, effectively preventing Edward from seeking election in the House of Commons or speaking in the House of Lords.
+Edward was allowed to keep his HRH ranking but his wife and any children would not be so entitled.
+Edward and Wallis were married in a private ceremony on 3 June 1937 at Château de Candé, near Tours, France, but George VI forbade any members of the royal family from attending, something Edward would never forgive.
+Relations between Edward and George VI would never fully heal and Edward was warned never to return to Britain without the King’s permission.

 When the Second World War broke out in Europe, George VI urged his mother to leave London for her own safety and she reluctantly moved to Badminton House, Gloucestershire, with her niece, Mary Somerset, Duchess of Beaufort.
 Never one to sit still, Mary supported the war effort by visiting troops and directing efforts to collect scrap metal.
 In 1942, tragedy struck when her youngest son, George, Duke of Kent, was killed in an air crash while on active service.
 When the war ended, Mary returned to Marlborough House in London.